About The Mountain Education Foundation

 MEF's History

-The Mountain Education Foundation’s (MEF) roots extend back nearly 25 years.
+The Mountain Education Foundation’s (MEF) roots extend back more than 30 years.
 While the structure has changed, the goal remains the same – to raise funds for peak performing schools on Signal Mountain!

 Advisory Board

-The Advisory Board works with principals and parents to identify funding needs for Signal Mountain public school.
+The Advisory Board works with principals and parents to identify funding needs for Signal Mountain public schools.

 Our Mission and Purpose

-MEF enables Signal Mountain educators to go far beyond what a school can do with public funding alone.
+MEF is the private fundraising arm to support our community’s aim for educational excellence.
+The foundation enables Signal Mountain educators to go far beyond what a school can do with public funding alone.
 Over the last 25+ years, the foundation has provided millions in funding to achieve excellence in education.

 Vision